San Francisco Itinerary: 3 Days with Kids

 When you’ve finished up with the museums, head into the park and eat your picnic (or stop into one of the museum cafes to grab some lunch).
 Don’t forget to stop at the Twirl ‘n Dip truck near the museums for a chocolate-and-sea-salt-dipped soft serve cone.

 Finally, grab some food for dinner nearby.
 We love Nopalito for slightly nicer Mexican, or Arizmendi Bakery for pizza.
 Or here’s a great list of places to eat in the nearby Richmond neighborhoods!
 Alternatively, you can pick up some food to go closer to the Marina neighborhood and take it down the jetty from the Marina Green to the Wave Organ.
-Your kids (and you!) will have a blast hearing the different sounds of the water hitting the pipes while you eat.
+You’ll have a blast hearing the different sounds of the water hitting the pipes while you eat.

 3 DAYS IN SAN FRANCISCO ITINERARY: DAY 2

 When you’ve finished with the historic ships, stop into Boudin Bakery for lunch.
 Beware – it will likely be quite crowded.
 But it’s worth coming to the location at Fisherman’s Wharf so you can pop into the small museum upstairs.
-You’ll find the giant mixers, huge batches of dough, and tons of animal-shaped loaves.
-There are also a few little exhibits that talk about the history of the bread and its connection to San Francisco.
 Definitely get soup in a bread bowl with your lunch order!

 If you’re not totally exhausted, you may want to look into some special programming for the evening.
 The San Francisco Ballet and Symphony are both world-class (the Ballet was the first US-based company to perform The Nutcracker).
 Another option is the Beach Blanket Babylon revue show, a San Francisco classic (it’s pretty tame, but only the matinee shows allow children ages 5+).